PlasticDigits/WorkSplit/README.md

 A Rust CLI tool that delegates code generation to a local Ollama LLM, minimizing the work required from the manager (human or AI) running it.
 [Latest Release](https://github.com/PlasticDigits/WorkSplit/releases/latest) binaries are available for Linux, MacOS, and Windows.

 Currently has templates for Typescript, Rust, and Solidity.
+For other languages, you'll need to create custom templates for system prompts, and a custom manager prompt if you are running WorkSplit via a SOTA LLM.

 ## The Problem WorkSplit Solves